vinc3nz/DBH-Rewrite/README.md

 - You may always credit vinc3nz as the author of this when using, as long as you are not DanbotHosting
 - You may not reupload this code or any parts of it
 - You are allowed to modify this code to fit your needs, but remember the stuff above
+- This license may be changed at any time without any further notice